|Team||Period of Play

 * There were four unrelated leagues over history named "American Football League."

-2) Team moved to San Diego and the NFL after only one season in Los Angeles.
+4) In 1960, team moved to San Diego and the NFL after only one season in Los Angeles, then returned to Los Angeles in 2017 after 57 years.

-4) Team actually plays at Honda Center in Anaheim, California (Orange County).
+10) Team actually played at Honda Center in Anaheim, California (Orange County).

-Neither the Los Angeles Buccaneers nor the Los Angeles Wildcats from 1926 ever actually play any games in Los Angeles.
-Both teams were road teams (the Buccaneers played out of Chicago and the Wildcats out of Moline, Illinois) but were named for Los Angeles in order to showcase football talent from California and the West Coast colleges.
-According to historian Michael McCambridge in his 2005 book "America's game: the epic story of how pro football captured a nation," the Buccaneers did actually want to play in their namesake city, but could not do so because the Los Angeles Coliseum Commission allowed no professional games in its stadium.
+Neither the Los Angeles Buccaneers nor the Los Angeles Wildcats from 1926 ever actually played any games in Los Angeles.
+Both teams were road teams (the Buccaneers played out of Chicago and the Wildcats out of Moline, Illinois).
+The teams were named for Los Angeles in order to showcase football talent from California and west coast colleges.
+According to historian Michael McCambridge, in his 2005 book "America's Game: The Epic Story of How Pro Football Captured a Nation," the Buccaneers actually did want to play in their namesake city, but were unable to do so because the Los Angeles Coliseum Commission, at the time, would not allow professional games in its stadium.